 Terror wrung Coral’s insides until she thought she would die.
 Clinging to the thought that she could still salvage this conversation, she jumped to her feet and wheeled on Gavin.
 “Shut up!
 Shut your goddamn mouth, alright?!”
 Her voice warbled as she spoke, and the man took a full step back at her eruption.
 “Just, just quit with these fucking lies.
 My… I was almost killed, alright?
 There ain’t no need to…”

 Gavin’s eyes bulged, and his teeth showed momentarily between his lips.
 “Now you listen here,” he said, his voice drowning out hers in both volume and power.
 “If you don’t want to listen to what I have to say, then that’s your right, so it is.
 But I have a responsibility to take you back to the Veil before the Rosarium gets their filthy hands on you.”

 “I don’t even know what you’re talking about!”
 A chill painted its way up Coral’s back.
 “Just get out of here!”
 Her lungs ran empty with the outburst, and the next breath nearly dragged her down to the carpet.
-She thrust one finger toward the door and glared as violently at Gavin as he could.
+She thrust one finger toward the door.
 “Get out, get out of here right now and don’t come back!”

 “Hemomancer,” her mother whispered.

 That word, barely audible, washed away all else.
 It slithered deep into Coral’s bones, overwhelmed her.
 Her outstretched arm shivered and fell limply to her side.
 She’d never heard her mother’s voice twisted so venomously about a single word.
 What hope she had dared to cling to that she could divert the coming trainwreck bled out of her.